Installing Antennas

 - How long do the cables need to be?

-Every antenna installation for each unique RV or boat will have different answers to these questions - and there are no universal 'correct' answers.
+Each antenna installation for each unique RV or boat will have different answers to these questions—and there are no universal 'correct' answers.

 Let's get started first with a quick video talking about the importance of antenna placement: